-Column 1 shows the raw difference in voting patterns between desa and kelurahan when no controls or fixed effects are included.
-Both the LPM and the probit results lead to a statistically significant difference.
-However, as column 2 shows, this result vanishes once I include district fixed effects.
+Column 1 in panel A shows the raw difference in voting patterns between desa and kelurahan when no controls or fixed effects are included.
+The results suggest there is a statistically significant difference but, as column 2 shows, this result vanishes once I include district fixed effects.
 This is not surprising, given the large geographical differences in support for different parties across Indonesia.
-It is interesting to note that, once I include geographic controls, the difference in voting behavior between desa and kelurahan becomes significant at the 1% level, as shown in column 3.
+It is interesting to note that, once I include geographic controls, the difference in voting behavior between desa and kelurahan becomes significant at the 1 percent level, as shown in column 3.
 This highlights the fact that, once we are comparing desa and kelurahan with a similar level of urbanization, there are significant differences in their voting behavior.
 The LPM results suggest that, on average, Golkar was 5.75 percentage points more likely to win in villages with appointed village heads (kelurahan) than in similar villages with elected village heads (desa).
-Given the fact that the average of the dependent variable for desa villages is 0.32, this result means that Golkar was 18% more likely to win in a kelurahan than in a similarly urbanized desa.
+Given the fact that the average of the dependent variable for desa villages is 0.32, this result means that Golkar was 18 percent more likely to win in a kelurahan than in a similarly urbanized desa.
 The probit estimates are slightly larger in magnitude while the propensity score matching results are slightly smaller, but nevertheless, highly statistically significant and similar to the LPM results.